B.S. in Biomedical Engineering,

 - Alicia Matavosian, Austin Bow, Madhu Dhar.
 Osteogenic gene expression profiles in MC3T3E1 cells, an in-vitro model for osteoblast differentiation with potential for future application in osteogenic differentiation of mesenchymal stem cells.
 National Conference of Undergraduate Research, University of Central Oklahoma, Edmond (2018).

 - Alicia Matavosian, Austin Bow, Madhu Dhar.
 Profiling gene expression in MC3T3E1 cells, an in-vitro model to evaluate osteogenic differentiation of adult mesenchymal stem cells.
 4th Annual Women in STEM Symposium, University of Tennessee, Knoxville (2018).

 - Business Plan Competition Semi-Finalist at TERMIS AM 2022

 - Cornell University Dean’s Excellence Fellowship

 Alicia grew up in Knoxville, Tennessee and earned her B.S. in Biomedical Engineering with a minor in Materials Science and Engineering from the University of Tennessee at Knoxville.
-She grew interested in printable biomaterials as she delved into her coursework for her B.S. degree.
-Alicia also volunteered at Young William’s Animal Shelter in Knoxville for five years and has a passion for animals.
-At Cornell University, Alicia serves as the Mentoring Coordinator for the Biomedical Engineering Women’s Group (BMEW).
-In her free time, Alicia enjoys hiking, kayaking, gaming, reading, and drawing.
+She grew interested in bioprinting after working as an undergraduate researcher and taking courses on biomaterials.
+Alicia volunteered at Young William’s Animal Shelter in Knoxville for five years and has a passion for animals.
+At Cornell University, Alicia participates in various outreach programs to engage the local community in STEM opportunities.
+In her free time, she enjoys rock climbing, hiking, kayaking, gaming, and talking about her dog.